NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 Blake Bortles managed to quiet some of his critics by leading the Jaguars all the way to the AFC Championship Game last season.
 Of course, rookie star Leonard Fournette and a ferocious defense played a big factor in the team's surprising run.

 Was last year a fluke, or is Jacksonville legit?
-It's too early to tell, but having a strong running attack and a shutdown defense is good way to carry over the success.
+It's too early to tell, but having a strong running attack and a shutdown defense is a good way to carry over the success.

 10. Carolina Panthers